aj-naik/Customer-Analysis-KMeans/README.md

 - Used Principal Component Analysis for dimensionality reduction.
 Set the number of dimension as 2 so that the clusters could be plotted using scatterplot.
 Tried 3 dimensions and a 3d plot as well but the output was messy and not easily comprehensible.
 - Plotted a scatterplot of the classified data with each cluster having an unique color for ease of understanding.

+# Project History
+Did this project under coursera's guided projects in september 2020 but I couldn't comprehend some of the parts.
+After getting a better understanding of concepts involved, I revisited and modified the project in december.
+Doing the project again brought me a better understanding about unsupervised learning, KMeans and PCA and analysing financial data.
+Got a lot of insights from the data as well as end result.